Reducing sequential change detection to sequential estimation

+In the last two equalities, we have used the fact that $C_n^{(0)}$ for all $n \geq 0$ is equal to $\Theta_0 = \{\theta_0\}$.
 Thus, our general strategy proposed in~\Cref{def:repeated-fcs-detector} subsumes the SCD scheme of~\citet{lorden1971procedures}.
 We end our discussion with the following two remarks: \begin{itemize} \item While we instantiated our scheme above for the case of a singleton null, $\{P_0\}$, the exact same construction also applies to the case of a composite null $\{P_{\theta_0}: \theta_0 \in \Theta_0\}$, with $\Theta_0 \cap \Theta_1 = \emptyset$.
 The only modification needed is to update the stopping time $N(\alpha)$ to be equal to $\inf \{n \geq 1: \Theta_0 \cap C_n = \emptyset \}$.
 By~\Cref{prop:arl-control}, the resulting SCD scheme still controls the ARL at the required level $1/\alpha$.

 \item Note that the e-detector framework, developed by~\citet{shin2022detectors}, also generalizes Lorden's scheme to work for composite, and nonparametric pre- and post-change distribution classes~($\mc{P}_0$ and $\mc{P}_1$ respectively).
 However, the e-detectors were developed explicitly for~\Cref{problem:scd-separated}~(partitioned); that is for a known class of pre-change distributions $\mc{P}_0$~(although the general idea could be suitably adapted for the non-separated formulation in some cases).
 This is unlike our scheme that is easily applicable to both the partitioned and non-partitioned formulations of the SCD problem. \end{itemize}